 Rubber caps on both ends of the pump prevent dirt and other debris from getting into the hose or pump chamber.
 The flexible hose is Presta-only and has a threaded connection option as well as a slip-on option.
 We like having both connection options.
 The slip fit connection is great for adding a few pounds of pressure to cyclocross tires mid-ride, and the threaded connection is our go-to for high-pressure scenarios.

 Lezyne also incorporates an ABS bleed valve that allows the pressure in the hose to be released which, closes the Presta valve and prevents loss of air pressure when removing the chuck.
 Pumps such as the Pro Bike Tool do not have this feature and removing the pump from the valve is much more difficult.
 The Road Drive is one of the best-designed pumps we have tested.
 Our only complaint is the lack of a built-in swivel in the hose, requiring the user to spin the entire pump when threading it onto a valve.
-The Topeak Race Rocket HP utilizes a flexible fill hose with a swivel, and it makes valve attachment a bit easier.
+The Topeak Road Morph G utilizes a flexible fill hose with a swivel, and it makes valve attachment a bit easier.

 When stored in a jersey pocket, the Road Drive will peek out the top even when placed in a diagonal position.
-On the other hand, it e is impressively lightweight at only 97g.
-Only four of the pumps we tested are under 100g, and considering the length of Road Drive, the weight is very respectable.
+On the other hand, it is impressively lightweight at only 97g.
+Only five of the pumps we tested are under 100g, and considering the length of Road Drive, the weight is very respectable.

 This award winner held up well during testing.
 Following multiple cycles through the pump test, we experienced no noticeable loss in efficiency, and both the slip and threaded valve attachments still seal on valves effectively.

 The rubber end caps have done a great job at keeping the pump internals free of contamination.
 The polished silver finish does scratch fairly easily, but this does not affect the functionality of the pump in any way.
 The pump piston has not developed any lateral play and still moves smoothly through its travel.
-We love the all-metal construction as compared to the heavy use of plastic that is common on other pumps such as the Vibrelli Mini.
+We love the all-metal construction as compared to the heavy use of plastic that is common on other pumps such as the Peakini 2.
 The Road Drive should hold up well for many seasons even with regular use.

-With a price of $50, this award-winning pump is a great value.
+This award-winning pump is a great value.
 While not the cheapest pump we tested, it is a bargain compared to the Silca Pocket Impero at $120 and really, almost any pump in our review.
 Excellent pumping performance, design, and durability make the Road Drive a great buy.